Gabbi68/DD2480_CIserver/README.md

 ### Main

-(WRITE HOW THE FUCTIONS WORKS AND HOW THEY ARE TESTED) The build function take a source directory as in input, it then utilize the listfiles() function to added to a gobal variable array that it loops through and builds each file in the project.
 - build

-Takes a souce directory and finds every .java file in the given directory.
+The function compiles the files given in the javaFiles array.
+For every file a build is made and a "Build Successful" message is added in the string builder is the file was build correctly, if not a "Build failed" message is added.

+Test the function: The function was tested by adding several programs to the git repository, both files that could be build and not and the result was observed for every file.

 - listFilesForFolder

-The function is used to clone the project to a given directory and uses the input from the JSON (webhook) to selcet the clone url and branch to clone
--getProjectFromGIT
+The function adds all the files of the builded project correctly.

 - runtests